informix/informix-dockerfiles/informix-db/README.md

 Data is stored in volume storage so it will persist but it is recommended you use Named volumes or Bind mounts.
 If you use anonymous volumes the data location is not known.
 But if you use named volumes or bind mounts the data volume location is ___well known___.

+8 - More Information (How to Run)

+This Github respository is designed around the Informix Dockerhub images.
+For more information on how to run the docker image created by this github repository see the DockerHub [Readme](https://hub.docker.com/r/ibmcom/informix-developer-database/).

 ## License